hannesdelbeke/brain/link type.md

 also see [[Link strength]]

+In [[JIRA]], you can define type of link. e.g. related, blocking, duplicate, ...

+## Don't confuse with
 link types could also be confused with, what type of link is it. e.g. :
 - [[backlink]]
 - [[wikilink]]
 - hyperlink / [[URL]]